Info

 Answer:

-The position of the Chief Electoral Officer of Canada (CEO) was created in 1920 by the Dominion Elections Act.
-He or she is an Officer of Parliament appointed by a resolution of the House of Commons.
+The Chief Electoral Officer of Canada is an Officer of Parliament appointed by a resolution of the House of Commons.
 He or she reports directly to Parliament and is independent of the government and all political parties.
 The Chief Electoral Officer serves until retirement at age 65 or resignation.
 He or she can only be removed from office for cause by the Governor General on a joint address of the House of Commons and the Senate.

 Compendium of Election Administration: Elections Canada (2014)(http://www.elections.ca/res/loi/com/compoverview2014sep_e.pdf)